 No, We accept all walk-ins.

 We offer one of the two tests at our facility.
-We do issue return to work clearance for employees who were tested positive for the COVID019 virus.
+We do issue return-to-work clearance for employees who tested positive for the COVID-19 virus.

 Regardless of your test result you should follow the advice of your doctor and public health officials and continue social distancing, avoid touching your eyes, nose, and mouth, wash your hands often with soap and water, or use an alcohol-based hand sanitizer with at least 60% alcohol wearing mask and doing everything you could to protect yourself and others.